llumiverse/llumiverse/README.md

 ### Execute a prompt in streaming mode

-In this example we will execute a prompt and will stream the result to display it on the console as it is returned by the target LLM platform.
+In this example, we will execute a prompt and will stream the result to display it on the console as it is returned by the target LLM platform.

-**Note** that some models doesn't support streaming.
-In that case the driver will simulate a streaming using a single chunk of text corresponding to the entire response.
+**Note** that some models don't support streaming.
+In that case, the driver will simulate a streaming using a single chunk of text corresponding to the entire response.

 ```javascript